genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_audit.md

 This is useful for historical purposes if you need to at a later date be able to produce an accurate course of events.

+## Section objectives
+The goal of this section is:
+- update our tables to be auditable
+- update our state machine to use auditing
+- update our event handlers to pass transactions to our state machine of type `AsyncMultiEntityReadWriteGenericSupport`.

 ### Adding audit to table dictionary
 The first step to add basic auditing is to change the relevant table dictionary.
 In this instance, we will be making changes to the **positions-app-tutorial-tables-dictionary.kts**, by adding the `audit` parameter.
 It should resemble the following: